PennLINC/qsiprep_paper/index.md

 These were provided by Ariel Rokem as a download from an S3 bucket.
 These were downloaded to `/storage/mcieslak/multishell_qc/hbn_dmriprep` on `dopamine` using the command `aws s3 sync --exclude '*' --include '*dwi_eddy*' --acl public-read  s3://legacy-hbn-preprocessing .`.

+### QSIPrep processing

+Valerie Sydnor ran the QSIPrep processing on the FlyWheel version of these subjects.